singlestore-labs/spaces-notebooks/CONTRIBUTING.md

 - description: string (optional)
 - tags: string[] (optional)
 - icon: string.
 You don't need to reference the extension.
 See full list of icon names [here](https://github.com/singlestore-labs/spaces-notebooks/tree/master/common/images/header-icons)
-- destinations: string.
-For now set it to Spaces.
+- destinations: list of strings.
+For now set it to ["spaces"].
 minimum_tier: If this notebook can be run on our free shared tier, please use "free-shared".
 Else use "standard"

 Example: